-There are two types of foreclosure processes in Oregon that lenders can use when a mortgage loan is in default — judicial and nonjudicial.
+There are two types of foreclosure processes in Oregon when a mortgage loan is in default — judicial and nonjudicial.

-The judicial process starts when the lender or its representative requests the circuit court authorize the sheriff to conduct the sale of the house.
+The judicial process starts when the servicer or its representative requests the circuit court authorize the sheriff to conduct the sale of the house.
+The document securing the loan can be a Deed of Trust.
 To allow the sale, the court must first give the homeowner the opportunity to be present at the hearing.
 After the request to the court, the homeowner will be served with a new notification at least 10 days before the hearing with a “NOTICE OF HEARING ON SHERIFF’S SALE OF YOUR PROPERTY.”
 The notice, or summons, will also be sent by first class mail to the property address.
-The notice will include the name of the lender asking for the property’s sale, the property address, the reason for the request, and the time and location of the hearing.
-The homeowner does not have to attend the hearing.
-The judge will decide if the lender is entitled to have the house sold.
-If the judge rules for the lender, the judge will issue an order called writ of execution.
-One important difference in a judicial foreclosure, after the sale of the property, is the right of the former homeowner to recover the house within 180 days, known as the redemption period.
+The notice will include the name of the servicer asking for the property’s sale, the property address, the reason for the request, and the time and location of the hearing.
+The judge will decide if the servicer is entitled to have the house sold.
+If the judge rules for the servicer, the judge will issue an order called writ of execution.
+In a judicial foreclosure, the former homeowner has the right to recover the house within 180 days after the property’s sale, known as the redemption period.
+The redemption rights do not give the former homeowner the right to continue living in the house, unless there is a mutual agreement to do so.
 To redeem the house within this period, the former homeowner, following a formal notification process, must notify the new owner of that intention.
 The former homeowner must pay the new owner, whether a person or the financial institution, the amount paid at the sheriff’s sale to purchase the house, including applicable interest.
 The total amount to redeem the property may also include payments made by the purchaser for property taxes, insurance, and other expenses to maintain the house in good condition.

-In the nonjudicial process, where the document securing the loan is a Deed of Trust, with a power of sale given to the trustee, the parties involved in this model are the “beneficiary,” which is the financial institution or investor you owe the money to; the “trustee,” which is the neutral third party to whom you conveyed or “transferred” temporarily the title of your house to be held in trust until your loan is paid off; and you as a borrower or “grantor.”
-This process applies to owner occupied, one-to-four unit, single-family dwellings.
+In the nonjudicial process, the document securing the loan is a Deed of Trust and the power of sale is given to the trustee.
+The parties involved are the “beneficiary,” the financial institution or investor you owe the money to; the “trustee,” the neutral third party to whom you conveyed or “transferred” temporarily the title of your house to be held in trust until your loan is paid off; and you as a borrower or “grantor.”
+This process applies to owner-occupied, one-to-four unit, single-family dwellings.